Catherine Roraback: Peter Reilly murder case

 Roraback appealed the verdict immediately, refusing to allow the court to get away with the conviction based on a forced confession.
 Soon after hearing the conviction, many friends and neighbors of Reilly's began to assist him in his campaign to be proven innocent.
 Among them was playwright Arthur Miller, who made the case a public issue and alerted The New York Times of the case and asked them to investigate.
 The outcome of the second case did not look promising for Reilly, as the prosecutor continued to stress the point that Reilly had confessed to the murder.
 However, as the case continued, the prosecutor, John Bianchi, died suddenly and was replaced.
 The new prosecutor quickly found details and extensive evidence that showed that Reilly was miles away from his house when the murder happened.
 Upon discovering this evidence, the judge dropped all charges against Reilly.
-The case was very significant in Connecticut because the public began to feel that the police were not to be trusted, as they forced a man to sign a confession of murder when he was clearly innocent.
+Due to the considerable names involved around Reilly, the case was considered among the most significant in Connecticut.
+It led to Governor Ella T. Grasso ordering "a separate investigation that eventually resulted in the appointment of a civilian state police advisory committee", although by 1993, Reilly wondered if it really meant anything, mentioning the case of Richard Lapointe, a slightly handicapped person who was convicted in 1992 of a murder and sentenced to life without parole due to confession (as it turned out, Lapointe would spend 26 years in prison before being released).

 The story was the subject of the books Guilty Until Proven Innocent and A Death In Canaan, the latter made into a TV movie (1978).

-The case reopened in 2004 when Peter Reilly demanded to see the files from the case.
-Though he was found not guilty, he still felt it necessary to uncover who had murdered and sexually assaulted his mother.
+Reilly was essentially adopted by the Madow family.
+By 2003, he was working in a music store.
+The case reopened in 2003 when Peter Reilly demanded to see the files from the case.
+Though he was found not guilty, he still felt it necessary to uncover who had murdered and sexually assaulted his mother, particularly since State police and even prosecutors had gone on record of the idea that Reilly was guilty despite all that had transpired.
 However, State police were reluctant to release the files to the public, a notion that angered many who felt that the murder should be solved.
-The Freedom of Information Commission eventually ruled that the police were obligated to release the files but were not required to release those mentioning Peter Reilly.
+The Freedom of Information Commission eventually ruled that the police were obligated to release the files but were not required to release those mentioning Peter Reilly, as his records were erased from public view.

+Reilly became a reform advocate and wrote a letter in 2022 advocating the passing of a bill (SB1071) in Connecticut that would prohibit the police from knowingly lying to suspects under 18; the bill passed.